Uosho

 About Uosho

 Uosho is a Taipei restaurant for Japanese dining at a moderate price point.
-The verified signals are direct: Japanese cuisine, $$ pricing, smart-casual dress, Monday-to-Thursday service, Michelin Plate recognition in 2024.
-That makes it a practical option when the goal is a recognized Japanese meal in Taipei rather than a plan built around details that are not verified here.
+Its core appeal is straightforward: Japanese cuisine, $$ pricing, smart-casual dress, Monday-to-Thursday service, Michelin Plate recognition in 2024.
+That makes it a practical option when the goal is a recognized Japanese meal in Taipei.

 The right use case is a Monday-to-Thursday lunch or dinner where the food category, price band, schedule matter most.
 The cuisine category is Japanese, the price band is $$, and service is listed for lunch and dinner from Monday through Thursday.
 The restaurant is closed Friday through Sunday, so weekend plans should start with another option rather than being built around Uosho.

-Choose this for Japanese cooking with Michelin Plate credibility, not for unverified formats
+Choose this for Japanese cooking with Michelin Plate credibility, not for format-driven plans

-The main reason to choose Uosho is the verified value proposition: Japanese cuisine in Taipei, $$ pricing, Michelin Plate recognition in 2024.
+The main reason to choose Uosho is its straightforward value proposition: Japanese cuisine in Taipei, $$ pricing, Michelin Plate recognition in 2024.
 Diners comparing options can also look at Dasuke, Wamaki, Inflorescence, Isagi when deciding how much they want to spend and how formal they want the meal to feel.

-Because no chef, tasting menu, seating format, or signature order is specified in the verified data, the safest recommendation is to treat Uosho as a Japanese restaurant to evaluate by cuisine, price, hours, recognition rather than as a destination built around one named dish or format.
-If a particular tasting-menu or counter experience is the priority, confirm directly with the restaurant before committing.
+If a particular chef, tasting menu, seating format, or signature order is the priority, confirm directly with the restaurant before committing.
+Uosho works best as a Japanese restaurant to evaluate by cuisine, price, hours, recognition rather than as a destination built around one named dish or format.

 For a broader Taipei shortlist, use Our full Taipei restaurants guide.
 Diners specifically comparing options can also look at Dasuke and other dining rooms when deciding how much formality and spend they want.